 It is this visione mozzafiato, standing alone before this godlike creation of man, that will always welcome me to this particular memory lane.

 Mozzare means to cut or chop off, and fiato is your breath.
 Mozzafiato therefore follows the collocative pattern of its closest English equivalent, “breathtaking”, but the act of amputating one’s air feels more sudden and extreme than the simple act of taking, and somehow more appropriate for a country possessed of such “breath-chopping” beauty.

-And so we come to the final word in my list, which, I must admit, I didn’t learn on my Italian skidaddle.
-I learned this word but weeks ago whilst reading Matt Rendall’s sublime biography of the Italian cyclist Marco Pantani.
+And so we come to the final word in my list, which I must admit, I didn’t learn on my Italian expedition.
+I learned this word only weeks ago whilst reading Matt Rendall’s sublime biography of the Italian cyclist Marco Pantani.
 The story of Pantani’s life is embedded within a rich portrayal of Italian history and culture, and Rendall delineates the very Italian notion of dietrologia, the “conviction that hidden dimensions underlie surface reality” and the “madcap search” for them, as fundamental to understanding Pantani’s rollercoaster ride of a life.